dmnfarrell/snipgenie/README.md

 <img align="right" src=snpgenie/logo.png width=180px>

 _snpgenie_ is a tool for microbial variant calling and phylogenetic analysis from raw read data.
 It was primarily written to be used with bacterial isolates of M. Bovis but can be applied to other species.
-This is in early stages of development.
-Anyone interested in using the software is encouraged to make sugggestions on improving or adding features.
+Anyone interested in using the software is encouraged to make suggestions on improving or adding features.

-This software is written in Python and is developed with the Qt toolkit using PySide2.
-It was made on Ubuntu linux but is designed to also run on Windows 10 with a standalone application.
+This software is written in Python.
+It was developed on Ubuntu linux but is designed to also run on Windows 10 with a standalone application.
+The GUI is made using the Qt toolkit using PySide2.

 ## Documentation